wzx123wzx/ESIS/README.md

 ![image](workflow.png)

 # About Registration
-We have implemented an efficient linear affine transformation registration optimization algorithm, but due to space limitations, it is not described in detail in this paper.
+We have implemented an efficient linear affine registration optimization algorithm, but due to space limitations, it is not described in detail in this paper.
-It's an important pre-step for our seamline detection method, please refer to []https://github.com/wzx123wzx/ESIS-Registration-Part for our registration algorithm details.
+It's an important pre-step for our seamline detection method, please refer to [here](https://github.com/wzx123wzx/ESIS-Registration-Part) for more details about our registration optimization algorithm.

 ## Dataset details
 We evaluate our algorithm on 5 image datasets, which are all captured by Phantom 3 Advanced drone with resolution of 4000 × 3000 and available in Dronemapper website[6].
 We also propose an efficient matching image pair selection method.
 The image number is shown following.